vbuzzegoli/4M/README.md

 A _4M_ compliant middleware has to use a **unique parent key** to ensure compatibility with other _4M_ compliant middleware.
 It is suggested to use the name of the `npm` module.
 Also, it should not override any other keys, unrelated to the given middleware.

 A _4M_ compliant middleware can use a new layer in the data-flow called **Reactions**.
 Reactions are functions executed at the end of a given middleware operation, meant to override the default behaviour of the middleware.
+They can be used for any purposes, such as action routing.

 Reactions, if needed, are passed as arguments in the _action_ layer.

-Reactions **must contain** an argument called _next_, passed by the middleware, to allow the user to forward a given action to the reducer (or next middleware), whenever needed.
+Reactions **must contain** an argument called _next_, passed by the middleware, to allow the user to forward a given action, or several actions, to the reducer (or next middleware), whenever needed.

 - Example of simple reactions : `onSuccess`, `onError`, `onThrottle`, `onUnexpectedStatus`,..